-Southern Regional Education Board separate measures within the current system.
-By reporting the two measures separately, the state would communicate the importance of both measures and reduce the data masking that occurs by combining the measures.
-During a North Carolina Accountability Working Group meeting, BEST NC shared scatterplots (see Figure 2 below) and samples of school grades using both student achievement and growth as separate measures.
+Southern Regional Education Board state would communicate the importance of both measures and reduce the data masking that occurs by combining the measures.
+During a North Carolina Accountability Working Group meeting, BEST NC shared scatterplots (see Figure 1 below) and samples of school grades using both student achievement and growth as separate measures.
 Reporting achievement and growth separately would elevate the importance of each measure and eliminate the masking that occurs when the measures are combined into a summative score.
-Including a scatterplot with multiple years of data and descriptive information for each school (e.g., grade levels) would also provide trend information as well as insights into achievement and growth amongst comparable schools to, for example, identify best practices.